 - Keep it short, simple, with few instructions

 - Be patient!
 Watch your facial expressions or raised eyebrows

 - Limit activities to 45 minutes or less

-Brain-stimulating activities for dementia patients such as these improve psychological well-being and encourage social participation:
+Brain-stimulating activities for dementia residents such as these improve psychological well-being and encourage social participation:

 Housework: Fold towels, sweep, set table, rake leaves

 Photo and scrapbooking activities: Look through photo albums, create a scrapbook, look at old greeting cards and letters

 Physical activities: Short walks, simple exercises, toss a large ball

 Puzzles and Games: Bingo Press (numbers on cards are in numerical order to avoid confusion), object trivia (describe, facts), easy crossword puzzles, word searches with large type, jigsaw puzzles with large pieces, simple card and board games